kibi0620/hydeout/index.md

 I am a **software engineer** and **researcher**, currently working on SAP Labs Korea as an Software Engineer Intern.
 I love solving problems and puzzles in real matters :)

-My research interests focus on **human-computer interaction**, especially for data-driven systems and interactions with customization.
+My research interests focus on **Human-Computer Interaction**, especially for data-driven systems and interactions with customization.
 My goal is to build tools that can help people by developing meaningful interactions and systems by user action data.
 Currently I am working on developing better tool for developers in SAP Labs Korea.